EmaSzum/MNM_Lab-ANN_Instructions/README.md

 ## Questions?
 contact me at emals2@illinois.edu
-also, thank you Wenwen for showing me how to run the code!
+(thank you Wenwen for showing me how to run the code!)